Mike Pitre just wants to see his dad before his dad doesn’t know who he is.

 “I want to go and hug him and spend time with him, and I want to hug him — in a period where he still realizes that he’s hugging his son,” said the New Brunswick native who now lives in Gatineau, Que.

-His 78-year-old father, Leonda Pitre, lives in Campbellton, N.B., and was diagnosed with vascular dementia about a year ago.
+His 78-year-old father, Leonda Pitre, lives in Campbellton and was diagnosed with vascular dementia about a year ago.

-He usually knows his son during their phone calls and recognizes his photo, but Pitre worries about how much longer that will last.
+He usually knows his son during their phone calls and recognizes his picture, but Mike worries about how much longer that will last.
 He’d like to visit his father one last time before dementia robs them of a chance for a final goodbye.